-Visit our MIVideo website for recordings from the 2019 Keynote and “Lightning & Thunder” Talks
+Visit our MIVideo website for recordings from all of the 2021 General Sessions & Panels, as well as

 Keynote: Metacognition – The Key to Equity and Excellence for All Students!

 Dr. Saundra McGuire is the Director Emerita of the Center for Academic Success and Retired Professor of Chemistry at Louisiana State University.
 She is an internationally renowned expert in the area of learning support and is the author of Teach Students How to Learn and Teach Yourself How to Learn.

 21st Century students come to college with widely varying academic skills and motivation levels, and motivating today’s students to actively engage in learning activities proves challenging for most faculty.
 Students may expend very little energy attempting to learn and rely on memorizing information just before examinations.
 Very often millennial students do not respond as did students in the past to extrinsic motivators such as bonus quizzes and extra credit assignments.
 However, as James Raffini presents in 150 Ways to Increase Intrinsic Motivation in the Classroom, when the psychoacademic needs of students are met in creative ways, student motivation soars.
 This talk will help attendees understand why many students expend very little energy on learning and have difficulty achieving student learning outcomes.
 Cognitive science research based methods that can be used to facilitate conceptual, transferable learning will be discussed.
 The session will present specific learning strategies that have resulted in significant increases in student effort and improvement in student learning in undergraduate, graduate, and professional school environments.

 Keynote: Helping Students Learn In An Age Of Digital Distraction

 Speaker: Dr. Katie Linder